andimon/andimon/src/projects/expand-my-programming-language-stack.md

-# Widen my programming lanugage stack
+# Expand my programming lanugage stack

 Lately, I've been involved in working with a programming language called Elixir.
 It is an awesome, growing functional language that lets you build scalable and maintainable applications.
 I believe that many organizations could benefit if they adopt this language because it allows you to ship applications faster, giving organizations more time to focus on business logic instead.